You might think your dog would look away from privacy when pooping.

-Throughout the article, we’ve established that dogs need to feel comfortable and safe when pooping.
+Throughout the article, we’ve established that dogs need to feel comfortable and safe pooping.
 Let’s take a look at how we can help:

-- Firstly, avoid making any sudden movement.
+- Firstly, avoid making any sudden movements.

-- Pretend to scan around looking for threats.
+- Pretend to scan around, looking for threats.

 These steps should make your dog feel like they’re in good company.
 And so you can be the best friend to your best friend.